Rocco-Gossmann/GoWas/Documentation/Setup.md

 `project-template.tar.gz` from the
 [Releases-Section](https://github.com/Rocco-Gossmann/GoWas/releases)

 2.)
-Either way, extract the content of that folder into your own project-folder
+Either way, extract the content of that folder into your project folder

 3.)
-Run the `make setup` command inside your project-folder.
+Run the `make setup` command inside your project folder.
 This will download the required packages

 ## Building the Project

 To build the project, simply run `make`, that is all.\
-The results will be build to the `./docs`-folder inside your project-folder.
+The results will be built into the `./docs`-folder inside your project folder.

 ## Running the Build